Santosh-kumar-Baral/CODSOFT/README.md

 I am grateful to Codsoft for providing me with this opportunity, and I look forward to continuing my journey in the world of software development.

-Feel free to explore the individual project folders for more details on each application.

 Thank you for visiting my repository!

 -- Santosh kumar Baral